jhonkus/TwitterTrackerApp/README.md

 # TwitterTrackerApp
-Using Twitter API to show user activity
+Using Twitter API to show if user login follow specific twitter account and retweet specifict tweet id

+this project use .NET core MVC.

 Objective of this project